gymrek-lab/TRTools/trtools/compareSTR/README.rst

 Metrics to stratify results:

 * :code:`--stratify-fields`: Comma-separated list of FORMAT fields to stratify by. e.g. DP,Q
 * :code:`--stratify-binsizes`: Comma-separated list of min:max:binsize to stratify each field on.
-Must be same length as :code:`--stratify-fields`. e.g. 0:50:5,0:1:0.1
+Must be same length as :code:`--stratify-fields`. e.g. 0:50:5,0:1:0.1 .
+The range [min, max] is inclusive.
 * :code:`--stratify-file`: Specify which file to look at the :code:`--stratify-fields` in.
 If set to 0, apply to both files.
 If set to 1, apply only to :code:`--vcf1`.
 If set to 2, apply only to :code:`--vcf2`.
 * :code:`--period`: Report results overall and also stratified by repeat unit length (period).